 Programs of the Jean Steirn Cancer Program

-Beyond Breast Cancer: continually funded by Susan G. Komen for the Cure MD Affiliate supports low income and uninsured individuals, families and loved ones coping with breast cancer diagnoses by linking them with licensed and insured volunteer therapists throughout the state of MD
+Beyond Breast Cancer: funded by Susan G. Komen for the Cure Maryland Affiliate supports low income and uninsured individuals, families and loved ones coping with breast cancer diagnoses by linking them with licensed and insured volunteer therapists throughout the state of Maryland.

-For more program information, to seek a free in-service training or to receive related materials please contact the Program Outreach Coordinator at email@example.com.
+For more program information, to seek a free in-service training or to receive related materials please contact the Director of Programs and Marketing at email@example.com.